holab-hku/starmapVis/README.md

 To see an example of input data, please see the sampleData folder which contains two example datasets based on previously published single-cell RNA-seq data and flow cytometry data.

-## Platform-compatible single-cell RNA-seq data visualization
+## Platform-compatible single-cell RNA-seq data visualisation

 To easily visualize your data from single-cell RNA-seq data analysis platform, we provide the funtion that can transform the Scanpy&Seurat result data to the required input for StarmapVR.